JeftaDirksen/StoragenodesGraph/README.md

 ## Web Interface

 The web interface (`index.php`) displays:
-- A graph showing disk space and earnings trends
+- A graph showing disk space and earnings trends with dark theme (black background)
 - Auto-refresh every 60 seconds
 - Current values displayed on the graph
+- Black background matching the graph theme

 Access it at `http://localhost:8080` (or your configured port).

+### Graph Appearance

+The graphs feature a dark theme with:
+- Black background and canvas
+- White text for labels and values
+- Dark gray grid lines for subtle visibility
+- Colorful data lines (green for available space, blue for used space, orange for earnings)

 ## Troubleshooting